mbajus/calculator/README.md

 # Calculator
-> Simple calculator made with PySimpleGUI. which features addition, subtraction, multiplication, division, order of operations and equations.
+> Simple calculator made with PySimpleGUI, which features addition, subtraction, multiplication, division, order of operations and equations.

 ## Table of contents
 * [General info](#general-info)